knative/docs/docs/versioned/admin/editing-configmaps.md

 ---
 # Editing ConfigMaps

 This page provides information and best practices for editing ConfigMaps.
-Knative usually uses ConfigMaps to manage most system-level configuration, including default values, minimum and maximum values, and names and addresses of connecting services.
-Because Knative is implemented as a set of controllers, Knative watches the ConfigMaps and should update behavior live shortly after the ConfigMap is updated.
+Knative uses ConfigMaps to manage most system-level configuration, including default values, minimum and maximum values, and names and addresses of connecting services.
+Because Knative is implemented as a set of controllers, Knative watches the ConfigMaps and updates behavior live shortly after the ConfigMap is updated.

+## Configurations overview

+### Knative Operator and YAML installations

+To be written.

+### Brokers

+When creating a Broker class, you can define default values and settings on different levels of scope.
+You can specify a ConfigMap that defines the implementation of the Broker, and apply it in different ways.

+Knative uses `MTChannelBasedBroker` as the default class for creating Brokers.
+On the more wider level of scope, you can specify which Broker class to use for a particular namespace.

+To create a customized Broker class, you can do either or both of the following:

+- For a scope on a cluster wide or on a per namespace basis, use the `config-br-defaults` ConfigMap or the `kafka-channel` ConfigMap to define default values for the Broker.
+These ConfigMaps are used when a  `spec.config` is *not* the class.
+For example, use this method if you want to use a `KafkaBroker` Broker class for all other Brokers created on the cluster, but a particular Broker class for Brokers created in `namespace-1`.
+In the `config-br-defaults` ConfigMap, set the default Broker configuration for one or more dedicated namespaces by including them in the `namespaceDefaults` section.

+- Specify a ConfigMap to use in the `spec.config` keys in the Broker class you're defining.
+That ConfigMap must have a `channel-template-spec` that defines the channel implementation for the Broker.

+Set other default configurations for Brokers with these ConfigMaps:

+- `config-features` - Defines defaults for features including integration, sender identity, and transport encryption.
+- `default-ch-webhook` - Defines default channel implementation settings.
+- `config-kafka-sink-data-plane` - Used for sending events to the Apache Kafka cluster.
+- `config-ping-defaults` - Defines event resources, such as the the maximum amount of data PingSource can add to cloud events.
+- `sugar-controller` - Manages eventing resources in a cluster or namespace.
+Disable Sugar Controller by setting `namespace-selector` and `trigger-selector` to an empty string.

+### Observability and logging

+To be written.

+### Deployments and resources

+To be written.

+### Networking and domains

+To be written.

+### Security

+To be written.

 ## The _example key